aaronkyle/social-development/thematic-issues/social-impact-assessment/methodology/methods_planning-fieldwork.md

 1. Days 2,3 & 4 [according to sample requirements]

 * Household questionnaires and FGD/PRA session continue, addressing thematic issues of interest (including FGD session with vulnerable groups / special interest stakeholder groups)
 * On the final day of studies, the ESMS team prepares for departure.
-In some cases, the field team may not be able to stay overnight in a target study village; in such cases the team will prepare daily transportation bewteen the field site and the site of local accommodations.
+In some cases, the field team may not be able to stay overnight in a target study village; in such cases the team will prepare daily transportation between the field site and the site of local accommodations.

 #### Factoring for time and transportation